eclipse-archived/ceylon-lang.org/blog/2012-10-30-assertions.md

 The big problem with these exceptions is that they undermine the static type system.

-Sure, all exceptions work around the type system&mdash;that's basically what we have exceptions _for_.
+Sure, all exceptions work around the type system—that's basically what we have exceptions _for_.
 And when you're talking about exceptions that represent transient conditions that can legitimately occur in a production system, and you're using the exception to transmit information